hwanggu-corgi/hwanggu-log/update.md

             - https://cana.ca/

 3. Corgi working on hyungmogu.com dashboard♥♥
-    - Corgi integrating front-end dashboard to backend♥♥ #78
+    - Corgi integrating front-end dashboard to backend♥♥ #79
-        - Corgi working on adding PUT call on `/info`♥♥ #15
+        - Corgi working on adding PUT call on `/info`♥♥ #16
-        - Corgi working on adding POST call on `/info`♥♥ #14
-        - Corgi working on adding GET call on `/info`♥♥ #14
+        - Corgi working on adding GET call on `/info`♥♥ #15
         - Corgi completed working on adding GET call on `/work-experiences/:id`♥♥
         - Corgi completed working on adding PUT and POST call on `/work-experiences/:id`♥♥
         - Corgi completed working on adding GET call on `/work-experiences/`♥♥